-In the current winter issue of Hallowed Waters Journal, we put on a mini clinic and write the modern bible on this amazing hatch that exists in late winter through early spring on the trout streams from the East Coast to the Big Sky in Montana… and on to the Pacific Northwest.
-We discuss the hatch in detail and take you through all the tactical opportunities with killer fly patterns and recipes to fool your early season trophy trout on the surface and below.
+Our winter issue of Hallowed Waters Journal puts on a mini clinic and writes the modern bible on this amazing hatch as the author and his band of EBS hatch matching obsessed first responders tackle and code crack this late winter through early spring super hatch on the trout streams from the East Coast to the Big Sky in Montana… and onward to the Pacific Northwest.
+We discuss the hatch in detail and take you through all the tactical opportunities with killer fly patterns and recipes to fool your early season trophy on the surface and below.

-Clark takes us on a tour of the Catskill rivers and techniques where the early blacks stir up some gorgeous wild browns on the hallowed ground-zero waters.
+The EBS tour starts with JC Clark taking us on a tour of the Catskill rivers and techniques where the early blacks stir up some gorgeous wild browns on these hallowed ground-zero waters.

 Then its off to the Appalachian mountain chain in PA and throughout the Smokies with Eric Richards as he discusses the EBS hatch on his freestone and spring influenced waters.
-I the editor, disuccs Michigan and the Great Lakes where the Tainyopterx/Allocapnia ia a massive 6 week long ordeal where big browns go beserk for them! ( last year a 25 incher truttasaurus brown was taken on the surface of the Muskegon during and egg-laying afternoon flight ).
+I discuss Michigan and the Great Lakes where the Taeniopteryx/Allocapnia is a massive 6 week long ordeal where big browns and steelhead go on the daily hunt for them! ( last year I personally took 22 and 24 inch truttasaurus browns taken on the surface of the Muskegon during egg-laying afternoons in a tremendous hatching season ).